There is something so magical about Disney World Vacation planning with your kids… especially because they view the world in a whole new way!

 This post may contain affiliate links, read my full disclosure here.

-Can’t Miss Moments at Disney World for Kids and Families
+Disney World Can’t Miss list for Kids and Families

 There is nothing better than meeting your favorite Character, even if they are the only ones you meet on your trip!